 The incumbent works under the direction of the Student Placement Manager.
 The position has a high degree of independence, prioritizing tasks and developing procedures with discretion.
-Very complex matters requiring a high degree of academic judgment and policy matters are referred to Student Placement Manager.
+Very complex matters requiring a high degree of academic judgment and policy matters are referred to the Department of Rural Health Manager.

-3.2 PROBLEM SOLVING AND JUDGEMENT
+3.1 PROBLEM SOLVING AND JUDGEMENT

 The incumbent resolves problems independently and exercises judgement in consideration of sensitive and complex matters.
 The position involves a thorough understanding of the context within which the Department of Rural Health, Rural Clinical School and UDRH operate as well as a clear appreciation of the consequences and implications of decisions which are made.
 A detailed knowledge of policy and procedures and the ability to think laterally in developing proposals/solutions to problems is required.
+Development and maintenance of relationships is a key part of this role.

-3.3 PROFESSIONAL AND ORGANISATIONAL KNOWLEDGE
+3.2 PROFESSIONAL AND ORGANISATIONAL KNOWLEDGE

 The position requires extensive and in-depth knowledge of the wide range of services and programs offered by the Faculty, as well as partner health service capacity to meet clinical teaching capacity and quality requirements in the nursing, dentistry, allied health and professional and post-graduate medical disciplines.
 The position also requires a detailed knowledge and understanding of the external contract obligations on the delivery of programs by the DRH under its Rural Health Multidisciplinary Training programs funded by the Commonwealth Department of Health.
-The incumbent must have a solid understanding of the administrative functions performed by the Department of Rural Health, Rural Clinical School, UDRH, and Faculty as well as establish effective relationships with equivalent administrative units within health service partners and other training institutions which place students in these locations.
+The incumbent must have a solid understanding of the administrative functions performed by the Department of Rural Health, Rural Clinical School,

+UDRH, and Faculty as well as establish effective relationships with equivalent administrative units within health service partners and other training institutions which place students in these locations.
 The position is required to also have a detailed understanding of Student Administration and Systems and Student Support Services and the extent to which they can be provided to these new initiatives and provides advice to DRH senior staff, students and trainees on relevant policy and procedures.